prince9661/Dynamic-coupon-management-system/README.md

 - Check `SESSION_SECRET` in `.env`
 - Verify `withCredentials: true` in Axios requests

-## 📄 License

-MIT License - feel free to use this project for educational purposes.

 ## 👨‍💻 Author

 Built as a comprehensive full-stack project demonstrating all syllabus units for web development course.